AmazingRise/hugo-theme-diary/README.md

 Features in this ported version:

-- Add Gitalk intergration.
+- Add Gitalk and Valine intergration.
-- Tag & category page appending more easily.
 - Customizable color scheme.
 (Some bug in original version, fixed.)
 - Firefox-friendly.
 (CSS issue in original version, fixed.)
 - `featured_image` url bug is fixed.
 - Table of Contents with scroll spy.
+- Dark mode.

 ## Quick Start